-PARK+ embodies Ponsonby through innovative remediation, storm water filtration/re-use, sustainable energy generation, rich materiality, design excellence and creative place making that demonstrates best practice in environmental, cultural and social sustainability.
-Through the infrastructural layering of the site the, sometimes contradictory, performative, social and recreational requirements are able to be integrated into a hybrid urban park space.
+PARK+ embodies Ponsonby through innovative remediation, stormwater filtration and re-use, sustainable energy generation, rich materiality, design excellence and creative placemaking that demonstrates best practice in environmental, cultural and social sustainability.
+Through the infrastructural layering of the site the, sometimes contradictory, performative, social and recreational requirements can be integrated into a hybrid urban park space.

 Location_ Tāmaki Makaurau - Auckland, New Zealand